-This week, in our Top 5 Tips for Campaign Success, we’re getting down into the nitty gritty business of images.
+This issue, in our Top 5 Tips for Campaign Success, we’re getting down into the nitty gritty business of images.
 Take it from us, these technical considerations can go a long way to making your email campaign run smoothly from start to finish.

 We invite you to follow along each week and join the conversation by adding your thoughts in the comments section.